Dr4kfire/Dr4kfire/README.md

   An early-stage dungeon crawler exploring procedural challenges and roguelite dynamics.

 ### Past Projects
-- **Scalar (GMTK Game Jam):**
+- **Scalar (GMTK Game Jam 2024):**
   A Godot puzzle platformer with a scale-altering mechanic.
 It didn’t turn out as polished as I’d hoped, but every bug was a lesson learned!
+You can check it out [here](https://itch.io/jam/gmtk-2024/rate/2897148)

 - **Dodge:**
   An arcade-style spaceship dodging game marking my first non-tutorial project.
+You can check it out [here](https://dr4kfire.itch.io/dodge)

 ## Skills & Tools